-There are many ways you can support someone who is mourning the loss of a loved one.
-Like grief, support can take many shapes and forms including organising face-to-face catch ups, offering help with funeral arrangements or household chores or simply sitting and listening
+There are many ways you can support a bereaved person after a major loss.
+Like grief, support can take many shapes and forms including organising face-to-face catch ups, offering help with funeral arrangements or household chores or simply sitting and listening.
+This will differ from person to person, but we've outlined a few tips below to help you provide support under most circumstances.

 “Open yourself up to the person's experience, try to listen from their point of view, try to listen without judgement and try not to give advice,'' he said.
 “Bear in mind a lot of people are going to be in a state of shock, distress or potentially anger.
 There's lots of different feelings that are going to come out.

 For someone who is grieving the first few days can be some of the most difficult as they struggle to comprehend what has happened.
-During this time it can make a big difference to have someone checking in regularly so they feel loved and supported.
+Whether they want to talk or not, it can make a big difference to have someone checking in regularly- making them feel supported and able to share their feelings if needed.

 “It's sometimes an uncomfortable and unusual experience to have to be near such strong emotions, but the ability to be with and bear witness to the grieving person is a real gift.
 Being able to stay near someone when they are distressed might feel like we are not offering much help, but it's enormously helpful.”
 Mr Auerbach said.